-Bill to criminalize improper firearm storage to protect minors fails is rejected
+Bill to criminalize improper firearm storage to protect minors fails

 Latest Weather Blog

-Bill to criminalize improper firearm storage to protect minors fails is rejected
+Bill to criminalize improper firearm storage to protect minors fails

 BATON ROUGE – A bill proposed by Sen. Regina Ashford Barrow that would have criminalized unsecured firearm storage with knowledge that a minor or prohibited person could gain access to the weapons failed Tuesday in the Senate Judiciary C Committee.